 - Wash beach towels- Give all your summer beach towels a final wash in a hot cycle, add baking soda to deodorize and a bit of fabric softener to the final rinse.
 They are not ready to be put into storage for next year.

 - Get summer items ready for storage- Pull out storage containers, toss in a few mothballs or whatever you use to keep items fresh and pest free.
 Begin putting away seasonal items you no longer need like towels, beach toys, etc…

 - Clean out the car and put together a first aid kit- With fall sports gearing up it’s a good idea to have one on hand in your car while running around.
 Band-aids, alcohol wipes, an ace bandage, and a tube of antibacterial gel are a good start.
 If you don’t want to make your own first aid kit you can buy a pre-made first aid kit.

-- Sanitize the washer- Since you will be washing all those back to school clothes, pj’s and sports uniforms this is a good time to be sure your washer is sanitized well.
-Run an empty load through your washer on a hot cycle hot water with 1 cup vinegar to sanitize it, wipe out the inside and around the seal.
+- Sanitize the washer- Since you will be washing all those back-to-school clothes, pj’s, and sports uniforms this is a good time to be sure your washer is sanitized well.
+Run an empty load through your washer on a hot cycle of hot water with 1 cup vinegar to sanitize it, and wipe out the inside and around the seal.

 - Check fire extinguishers- Check and replace extinguishers that need to be, go over or create a fire evacuation plan for your family while you are at it.

 - Dust the blinds in the main living areas- Grab a damp cloth or dirt-attracting duster and give them a thorough cleaning, flipping them in both directions to get as much as you can.
 Finally. pull them up and wipe out window sills.

 - Clean out sliding glass door tracks- Summer probably saw mud, dirt, and sand being tracked through the doorways.
 Grab a rag, some spray cleaner, and a screwdriver to wipe out those tracks.